This easy and delicious strawberry rhubarb cobbler is the ultimate late Spring fruit dessert! Sweet, crunchy, buttery and fruit filled.

 - 1/3 cup all purpose flour

-- 2 Tbsp cold butter cut in to 4 pieces
+- 2 Tbsp butter, cold, cut into 4 pieces

-Preheat oven to 355 F with rack in centre of oven.
-Grease a 10-inch top diameter skillet or similar sized baking dish and set on top of a baking sheet.
+- Preheat oven to 350 F with rack in centre of oven.
+Grease a 10-inch top diameter skillet or 9-inch round or square baking dish and set on top of a baking sheet.
 Set aside.

-Bake at 355 F. for about 45 minutes, or until top is golden and filling is bubbling.
+- Bake at 350 F. for about 45 minutes, or until top is golden and set and filling is bubbling.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!